-Failure to return the funds due back to the Department or failure to provide a sufficient explanation for how the school claimed funds that were erroneously obtained within 30 days, results in the initiation of noncompliance procedures.
-During the period of December 1, 2011 to November 1, 2012, the Commissioner of Education had issued Administrative Complaints suspending the eligibility of 23 private schools for failure to return funds.
-Of the 23 schools, 21 were rescinded and two remain suspended from program participation until satisfactory documentation is obtained and submitted to the Department, or the appeals processes have been concluded.
+Failure to return the funds due back to the Department or to provide a sufficient explanation within 30 days, results in the initiation of noncompliance procedures.
+During the period of December 1, 2012, to November 1, 2013, the Commissioner of Education issued Administrative Complaints suspending the eligibility of ten private schools for failure to return funds.
+All ten schools either returned scholarship funds to the department or supplied the necessary documentation to continue participation in scholarship programs, and their suspensions were rescinded.